• About

 10 Monday Mar 2014

-Posted by is this anything in found poem
+Posted found poem

 apophenia, balance, found poem, Henry, memory, poem, randomness, slice of life